brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/BSides South West UK 2024.md

 **Join the BSides Exeter Community**

 Whether you're looking to expand your knowledge, connect with fellow security professionals, or simply stay ahead of the latest threats, BSides Exeter is the place to be.
-Head over to [BSidesexeter.co.uk] (BSidesexeter.co.uk) to register and secure your spot.
+Head over to [BSidesexeter.co.uk] (https://BSidesexeter.co.uk) to register and secure your spot.

 See you there!